 Promises to Keep won a 2017 The Very Best!
 Book Award for Historical Fiction.

 Set during the time of the Acadian expulsion in 1755 (“Le grand dérangement”) from what is now Nova Scotia.
 Promises to Keep (2017, Simon & Schuster) contains a stronger, deeper story than its romantic cover art might suggest.
 While there is a strong attraction between the Acadian girl Amélie Belliveau and the English army Corporal Connor MacDonnell, there is little time for any romance for the English army is determined to rid their newly acquired territory of the Acadians as soon as possible.
-A peaceable people, the Acadians refuse to swear allegiance to the English King and want nothing to do with the French army either.
-Nevertheless, the Acadians are seen as French sympathisers by the English and likely to take up arms against them if they are allowed to remain in Acadia.
+A peaceable people, the Acadians refused to swear allegiance to the English King and want nothing to do with the French army either.
+Nevertheless, the Acadians are seen as French sympathizers by the English and likely to take up arms against them if they are allowed to remain in Acadia.
 These proud, stubborn people must be forcibly removed.

 Genevieve Graham graduated from the University of Toronto with a degree in music in 1986 and began writing in 2007.
 She is passionate about breathing life back into history through tales of love and adventure and loves the challenge of re-living Canadian history in particular.
 Her previous novel, Tides of Honour, was a Globe and Mail bestseller.
 When Graham is not writing, she can be found relaxing with her husband and two grown daughters, teaching piano to children in the community, or tending the garden along with a friendly flock of heritage chickens.
 She lives near Halifax, Nova Scotia.
 Visit her at GenevieveGraham.com.